peterducai/etcd-tools/workflow.md

 3. Random, concurrent IOPS  (while being tweaked for sequential IOPS, how storage can handle concurrent?)

 Never make conclusion only from one metric alone, but rather look at combination of data and importance/priority of the data.
+**ETCD metrics are most important to see how data change over time.
+Never make conclusion from data that describe only one specific moment!**

 Example of small/medium cluster: